Energy and Process Engineering

 Die Onlinebewerbung erfolgt über unser Bewerbungsportal TUMonline

-If the applicant cannot prove at least 8 weeks of internship in industry taken in the first degree, 8 weeks of internship will be required at the latest at the end of the second semester.
+If the applicant cannot provide proof of at least 8 weeks of industrial internship from the first degree, 8 weeks of internship will be required.
+For further details, please refer to your letter of admission and to the website of the Department of Mechanical Engineering.

 You have earned your master’s degree and are ready to start your career?
 TUM Alumni & Career can assist you with questions regarding professional orientation, job search and job application.